practicalli/personal-journal/docs/posts/2023/november-22.md

 ---
-title: "Onboarding to a new role"
+title: "Onboarding to a new role, hacking Clojure & Neovim"
 date: 2023-11-22
 categories:
   - journal